alecpratt/alecpratt.github.io/_academics/psu_cmpeng.md

 logo: /assets/img/logos/psu.png
 courses: psu_cmpeng_courses
 ---

-A description of The Pennsylvania State University (BS CE).
+**Description:** A description of The Pennsylvania State University (BS CE).
+I am going to write some things to demonstrate how this should work.

+Now there is a second paragraph associated with my work for demonstration purposes.